 Top Tips – Charlotte Dujardin on the young horse starting out

 “There is so much atmosphere, just try to give her a nice time and build her confidence, let her look, pat her on the neck.
-You don’t have to keep her round and on the bit, and don’t stretch young horses in this sort of situation, it’s not safe – keep the contact until they relax.”
+You don’t have to keep her round and on the bit, and we don’t stretch young horses in this sort of situation, it’s not safe – keep the contact until they relax.”

 With a bigger horse, like this one, I’d do less, because they wear out quicker.”